K. Provisions, Contingent Liabilities and Contingent Assets

 Trade receivables do not carry any interest and are stated at their amortised cost as reduced by appropriate allowances for estimated irrecoverable amounts.
 Individual trade receivables are written off when management deems them not to be collectible.
 Allowance for the expected credit losses, which are the present value of the cash shortfall over the expected life of the financial assets.

-45. The Company has been sanctioned working capital limits from banks on the basis of security of current assets.
+45. The Company had been sanctioned working capital limits from banks on the basis of security of current assets.
 As the limits are by way of lien on Fixed deposits with the banks itself, hence no statement is required to be submitted with banks.

-47. The Company is not covered under the provisions of Section 135 of the Companies Act, 2013, therefore the disclosure required under CSR is not applicable to the Company during the financial year.
+47. The Company is not covered under the provisions of Section 135 of the Companies Act 2013, therefore the disclosure required under CSR is not applicable to the Company during the financial year.

-48. Additional regulatory information required by Schedule III to be disclosed in the financial statements:
+50. Additional regulatory information required by Schedule III to be disclosed in the financial statements:

 (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property.

-(iii) The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period.
+(iii) The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period except for the matters os disclosed in Note 44..

 (iv) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year.